Sawansunar56/Zeno-AI/frontend/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+TODO:

+Commands
+- !Timetable: What is next for my class?
+- !TimetableAll: All day Class
+- !help: List of commands
+- !read: Read out loud the last message
+- !summarize: Text Summarization

+Tabs:
+- SetTimer
+-